hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 reusing the protocol for other problems.)

 A particular type of state that may cause confusion is authorization state.
+The authorization state that's present in DID Docs and that's covered by this protocol is authorization to manage DID Doc operations (see "[Types of Changes](#types-of-changes)" below for a list).
-Alice may ask Bob to help her enforce spending limits on her devices.
-This might involve a certain authorization state.
-For example, maybe her phone is only authorized to spend money up to $10 per day, whereas her laptop can spend up to $1000, and three of her agents must agree to spend any amount greater than $1000.
-This is a rich authorization policy, but it is not the type of authorization in a DID Doc.
-Therefore, it is out of scope as well.
-Only authorizations of the types enumerated [below](#authorization-types) are in scope.
+But there may be other types of authorization state as well.
+For example, Alice may ask Bob to help her enforce spending limits on her devices, and she may express these limits as authorizations.
+Maybe her phone is only authorized to spend money up to $10 per day, whereas her laptop can spend up to $1000, and three of her agents must agree to spend any amount greater than $1000.
+This sort of authorization is not encoded in a DID Doc.
+Therefore, it is out of scope.

 ##### Authentication versus Authorization